incbvr/CVProject/README.md

   7. After all images of differnet gestures have been taken and stored in distinct folders (such as folders 1-5, therefore, 5 gestures), run train.py
   8. Finally, run predict_live.py which should allow you to test the prediction model

 Note: You can press Q to exit.
+Please also ensure that your manual data is structured as such: Data/1, Data/2, where 1,2 are hand gesture folders and Data is the main folder.